Flood control projects scandal in the Philippines: Statements

-In a joint statement on September 4, 2025, thirty Philippine business groups called for an independent investigation into alleged corruption in government-funded flood control projects, stressing that accountability should extend to both the DPWH and Congress.
+In a joint statement on September 4, 2025, 30 Philippine business groups called for an independent investigation into alleged corruption in government-funded flood control projects, stressing that accountability should extend to both the DPWH and Congress.
 The groups, including the Philippine Chamber of Commerce and Industry, urged prosecutions, recovery of misused funds, and the punishment of corrupt officials.
 They outlined measures such as gathering evidence, blacklisting implicated contractors and businessmen, promoting integrity pledges, and working with banks and regulators to uncover unexplained wealth and money laundering.

 A separate statement released by the American Chamber of Commerce of the Philippines on September 5, 2025, also demanded increased accountability for flood control projects, emphasizing that corruption continues to stifle competitiveness and economic growth.
 It reiterated the organization's call for reforms towards financial transparency, oversight over public institutions, and ease of doing business.

 Another joint statement signed by over 300 private sector groups, civil society organizations, and individuals as of September 7, 2025, expressed outrage over the flood control controversy and called for greater accountability and transparency for infrastructure projects.
 The statement urged the DPWH and DBM to create an independent and multisectoral review committee to review and resubmit projects proposals for 2026.
 It also called for the abolishment of opaque congressional insertions, increased transparency for flood control project reporting, and proactive disclosure of project documents to enable civic monitoring.

 The Catholic Bishops' Conference of the Philippines (CBCP) released a statement on September 6, 2025, signed by CBCP president Cardinal Pablo Virgilio David urging the return of funds lost due to flood control project anomalies and calling on the public to demand accountability measures such as expedited audits and criminal punishment.
 The Society of Jesus Social Apostolate under the Philippine Jesuits also called for an independent commission to investigate anomalies given the alleged complicity of Congress.

 The University of the Philippines (UP) criticized purported ghost flood control projects and advocated for fiscal governance reforms to guarantee accountability and prevent corruption.
 UP President Angelo Jimenez stated that the institution cannot "remain neutral" regarding the issue of deep-seated and massive corruption in the country's flood control projects, viewing it with the gravest concern.

 Labor unions and organizations have called on the national government to accelerate investigations into irregular flood control projects, aiming for swift accountability.
 The Philippine Trade and General Workers Organization (PTGWO) suggested that operationalizing the Independent Commission for Flood Control Project would expedite the process of determining culpability.

+In December 2025, Alyansa Tigil Mina and other environmental groups pushed for the passage of an anti-dynasty law, pointing out alleged links between corruption, political dynasties, and mining companies.
+A report by Alyansa Tigil Mina and Global Witness pointed out links between Martin Romualdez and Marcventures Mining and Development Corporation, Benguet Corporation, and Brightgreen Resources Corporation.
+"When politicians are beneficial owners or when politicians are part of the value chain of mining operations, we cannot expect compliance with environmental laws and other regulatory policies", said Alyansa Tigil Mina.